Advanced Master: master of Research in Art and Design

 Application Due dates

-• The due date for sending in your research proposal is 15 April 2024.
+- The due date for sending in your research proposal will be announced soon.

-• Selected candidates will be invited for an online admission interview on 2, 3, 6 or 7 May 2024.
+- Selected candidates will be invited for an online admission interview.

-• You will be informed of the decision no later than 10 May 2024.
+- You will be informed of the decision no later.

 Tutors